petrmichal0/goals-2/README.md

     npm start
     ```

-## Usage
-1. Run the app in a simulator or on a physical device using:
+5. Run the app in a simulator or on a physical device using:
     ```bash
     npm run android
     ```